EL1909/adevalverde/ReadMe.md

 ![Avalverde](include image path)
 <center><a href="include domain" target="_blank">Click here to visit the site</a> - <a href="https://github.com/EL1909/adevalverde" target="_blank">Click here to visit repository</a></center>

+Currently:
+    - Users can Register and Login
+    - Admin is able to update items in the store
+    - Products are linked to Amaon Store for inmediate purchase

 ## Table of Contents - v1